temporalio/documentation/kb/prometheus-grafana-setup.md

 Set up your dashboards in Grafana, using either the UI or configure your dashboards in your Grafana deployment on the Cluster, as done in this [example](https://github.com/tsurdilo/my-temporal-dockercompose/tree/main/deployment/grafana/dashboards).

-When you create a new dashboard, add your Prometheus query to call specific metrics.
+In your Grafana dashboard, add your Prometheus query to call specific metrics.
 The [Temporal Cluster Metrics reference](/references/cluster-metrics) describes a few metrics and queries that you can get started with.

 For example, to create a dashboard in your local Grafana UI at [localhost:8085](http://localhost:8085):